c-heat16/learning_player_form/README.md

 order.
 First pitchers, then batters.
 This should only take about a minute or less.
 By default, the script will create a `data/player_career_data` directory in the repo and place the output within.
 If you wish to change the location of the output, simply change the `CAREER_OUT_DIR` variable in the script.

+# 3. Training Player _Form_ Models
+**NOTE:** Before proceeding with this step, please unsure you have a CUDA capable GPU and CUDA installed on the machine you intend to run the models on.
+Additional information to this end can be found [here](https://pytorch.org/get-started/locally/).
+While you can _technically_ run these models on a CPU, it would be painfully slow.

+**NOTE:** GPUs with a minimum **32 GB** of RAM are required to *train* the batter and pitcher models referenced in our corresponding paper (defaults in training scripts).
+One GPU was used to train the batter model, while two GPUs were used to train the pitcher model.

+We provide scripts to train both the batter and pitcher _form_ models as presented in our paper.
+As their names suggest, `batter_form_modeling.sh` trains a batter _form_ model and `pitcher_form_modeling.sh` trains a pitcher _form_ model.
+The batter model will take a litte more than 3 days to train (~80 hours) while the pitcher model will take about 2.5 days to train (~58 hours) using A6000 GPU's.
+We also provide the trained model weights in the `pretrained_models` directory in the repo.